-Professor Harrison’s research in the anthropology of development has focused primarily on Sub-Saharan Africa and the UK.
+Elizabeth’s research in the anthropology of development has focused primarily on Sub-Saharan Africa and the UK.
 She has helped to shape debates on the nature of development processes and outcomes as these relate to issues of public participation, the construction of community, and gender justice.
 Her publications include Whose Development?
 An Ethnography of Aid (1998), which is recognized as a core text in the discipline.

-Professor Harrison gained her BA at Oxford (1986), followed by an MA (1988) and DPhil (1996) at Sussex.
+Elizabeth gained her BA at Oxford (1986), followed by an MA (1988) and DPhil (1996) at Sussex.
 Her academic career has been based at Sussex, where she was promoted to Professor in 2017.

 See Professor Elizabeth Harrison’s University profile page.